Kemonozume: Characters

 Bon Jōji Ōba Sometimes called "Bon" is a mysterious possibly albino giant sized man, who's a traveling detective.
 He also has a gift for making origami and gives them as gifts.
 He first appears in episode 3, apparently sent by Kazuma and the Kifūken to find Toshihiko.
 He would catch up to the couple in episode 6.
 Though he seems intimidating because of his height, he's very calm, gentle, and generous.
 When Yuka believes he's come to kill them, he calmly reveals that he did not come to cause her or Toshihiko harm, only to find them.

 He spends time developing a friendship with Yuka at her birthday dinner, and after befriending the couple, he decides to lie to his "employer" about their whereabouts.
 It is revealed that he's the illegitimate son of Kyūtarō Ōba and a prostitute, only known as "Nana" by her photo.
 He told Yuka in episode 6, that she died giving birth to him because of his size.
 He would reappear in episode 10 after Toshihiko loses a battle against Ōba and reveals he also has a Kemonozume; it is hinted his father forced him to take them.

 Ōba claims some of his cruelty is to make the world better for "Bon" because he doesn't want his son mocked or weak.
-However, Bon doesn't feel mocked or weak and doesn't want, what his father wants.
-He ultimately aids Toshihiko to save Yuka and stop his father; stating all he wants his friends.
+However, Bon doesn't feel mocked or weak and doesn't want what his father wants.
+He ultimately aids Toshihiko to save Yuka and stop his father, stating all he wants is his friends.

 He, along with Jin, are one of the few characters to survive.
 He's seen in the epilogue, apparently vacationing with Jin, Yuka, Saru, and Toshihiko as a family.
 Now free from their pasts, he's enjoying his time with them.
 He's seen alongside Jin, as he took photos of Yuka and Toshihiko with their daughter.